Zaamin National Park: Geography

+The ancient city of Tugunbulak is located near the park.

 Flora and Fauna

 Ecosystems within the Zaamin National Park vary from juniper forests to alpine meadows.
 More than 700 species of plants have been recorded here, including 30 types of medicinal herbs.
 In springtime the red tulips and white acacias add bright colour to the mountain slopes; and in the autumn months, the leaves on the hazelnut and birch trees turn gold.
 There are also large numbers of plane trees.

 Researchers have recorded 40 species of mammals and 150 species of birds in Zaamin.
 These include many rare and endangered species listed in the Red Book of Uzbekistan.
 Snow leopard, Asiatic black bear, and Turkestan lynx have all been seen here, and the park is also an important nesting site for black stork.
 Ducks, geese, pelicans, and grey herons all migrate to Zaamin in the spring.
 There are bearded vulture in the Chortangi Gorge.

 Activities

-A large, futuristic sanatorium was built on the edge of Zaamin National Park in the 1970s and it now houses the park’s visitor centre as well as guest accommodation.
+A large, futuristic sanatorium was built on the edge of Zaamin National Park in the 1970s and it now houses the park's visitor centre as well as guest accommodation.
 There is a local market here selling cheese and herbs, and also several cafes.
 The sanatorium is used as a base by mountaineers climbing Shaukartau and Tokalichuk.

 There has been a beginner's ski slope in Zaamin since 2012, and the area is currently being developed into a modern ski resort with gondola and chair lifts.
 A golf course is also under construction.

 Other popular activities in the park include hiking, picnicking, and bird watching.
-There are several children’s camps in the area and it is a popular holiday spot for families.
+There are several children's camps in the area and it is a popular holiday spot for families.